-Gary Becker to give Keynote Speech at 3rd Annual CME Group Lecture on Global Financial Markets
+Gary Becker Gives Keynote Speech at 3rd Annual CME Group Lecture on Global Financial Markets

-Professor Gary Becker will present "Will America Retain Its Economics Leadership?", the Keynote Speech at the Third Annual CME Group Lecture on Global Financial Markets, hosted by the Chicago Council on Global Affairs on Thursday April 18th at 6 p.m. at the Ritz-Carlton Chicago.
+Professor Gary Becker presented "Will America Retain Its Economics Leadership?", the Keynote Speech at the Third Annual CME Group Lecture on Global Financial Markets, hosted by the Chicago Council on Global Affairs, Thursday April 18th at the Ritz-Carlton Chicago.
 For more information, please visit The Chicago Council.org.

 We are pleased to announce that Felix Tintelnot (Pennsylvania State University) and Magne Mogstad (University of Oslo) will be joining us in 2014 as Assistant Professors in the Department of Economics and the College.
 Magne, who will be joining us January 1st, 2014, is currently an Assistant Professor at University College of London.
 His research focuses on applied microeconomic theory and empirical microeconomics, specifically in the area of labor economics, household economics and testing general consumer theory.
 Felix will be joining us on July 1, 2014, after a one-year International Economics Section Fellowship at Princeton University; his research focuses on international trade and industrial organization.